 The Bank of England was created in 1694 in order to deal with war debts.
 It issued paper notes for the British pound backed by gold and silver.
 The British Pound became the world’s leading exchange currency until the disastrous wars of the 20th century.

 The trouble with gold and silver is that supply is limited.
-The Spanish had the greatest supply of gold and silver and so the Spanish peso coin was the most widespread and the most used.
+In modern times, with their colonies in the New World, the Spanish had the greatest supply of gold and silver and so the Spanish peso coin was the most widespread and the most used.
 This was especially the case in the American colonies and out in the Pacific.
 In the English speaking colonies and ex-colonies, pesos were called “pieces of 8” since a peso was equivalent to 8 bits, the bit being a Spanish and Mexican coin that also circulated widely.
 The story of the term dollar itself begins in the Joachimsthal region of Bohemia where the coin called the thaler (Joachim being the father of Mary, thal being German for valley) was first minted in 1517 by the Hapsburg Empire; it was then imitated elsewhere in Europe including in Holland where the daler was introduced and in Scotland where a similar coin took the name dollar.
 The daler was the currency of New Amsterdam and was used in the colonies.
 The Spanish peso, for its part, became known as “the Spanish dollar.”
 After independence, in the U.S. the dollar became the official currency and dollar coins were minted – paper money (except for the nearly worthless continentals of the Revolutionary War) would not be introduced in the U.S. until the Civil War.
 En passant, it can be noted that the early U.S. dollar was still thought of as being worth 8 bits and so “2 bits” became a term for a quarter dollar.
 (Love those fractions, 2/8 = 1/4).
 The Spanish dollar also circulated in the Pacific region and the dollar became the name of the currencies of Hong Kong, Australia, New Zealand, … .

 During the Civil War, the Lincoln government introduced paper currency backed by a quantity of gold to help finance the war.
 Before long, Lincoln lowered this quantity because of the cost of the war, debasing the dollar in the process.